RaneemAbdulazez/reading-notes/201/read 1.md

  ## writing a script :

  Before you wirte a script you should set a goal and lsit tasks to achive it !
-> Define the GOAL >> Design the SCRIPT >> CODE
+> Define the GOA  Design the SCRIPT >> CODE
->You need to learn to "think" like a computer because they solve tasks in different ways than you or I might approach them , ** doing a flowchart will help you! **
+> You need to learn to "think" like a computer because they solve tasks in different ways than you or I might approach them ,  doing a flowchart will help you!

 -----